This is Anita,

 the heart, brains and fingers behind NoProfitIdeas 🙂

 [In alphabetical order]

+Ally.
+Carer.
+Dancer.
 Dangerously over-educated.
 Democratic Communist.
+Exit-preneur.
 Intersectional feminist.
+PhD Student.
+Seeker.
+Southerner.
 Low-waster.
+Magara.
 Minimalist.
-Southerner.
-Strega.
-Unlearner.
+Un-learner.
 Vegan.
 Volunteer.
 Woman being.

-It turns out that my hourly market value as a non-profit consultant could fairly be around 100 Euros per hour.
+Turns out that my “hourly value” as a non-profit consultant could fair around 100 Euros per hour, at market rates.

-This rate is not affordable for any of the NGOs and communities that allowed me to participate in their spaces and activities so that I could acquire knowledge, experience and academic titles that allegedly justify such pricing.
+This would not be affordable for any of the NGOs and communities that allowed me to participate in their spaces and activities, to share knowledges and experiences.
+This participation is what allowed the academic titles that allegedly justify that pricing.

 “Use a sliding scale!”, corporate-trained consultants said – as they went around dispensing for-profit answers, and corporate standards, and quantitative impact measurements tools to no-profit questions, problems and needs.

 I saw the consequences of their work: FOMO, zero-sum games, and pointless self-questioning.
 Not cute, to say the least.

 Plus, a 70% discount would allow a scant minority of the communities and organization I interact with to access consultancy services.
 And it would be mostly those located in Fortress Europe.

 So I started trying to do things differently: creatively exercising the public and autonomous right of freedom.